AaltoPML/node-BNN-covariate-shift/index.md

 <img src="./assets/node-bnn.png" alt="drawing" width="75%" max-width="750px">
 </p>

 Node-BNNs are recently introduced as an efficient alternative to standard weight-based BNNs.
+Examples of node-BNNs include MC-Dropout [4] and Rank-1 BNNs [5].
 In a node-BNN, we keep the weights and biases deterministic while inducing uncertainty over the outputs by multiplying hidden nodes with latent random variables:

 \begin{equation}